-Federal regulations require that educational institutions measure students’ progress toward a declared degree or eligible certificate, both quantitatively and qualitatively.
+Federal regulations require that Concordia Seminary measure students’ progress toward a declared degree or eligible certificate, both quantitatively and qualitatively.

-In accordance with these requirements, Concordia Seminary has established the following standards which measure a student’s academic progress.
-These standards will be applied uniformly to all students when determining their eligibility for federal administered funds regardless of whether the student previously received these funds.
+In accordance with these requirements, the following standards have been established to measure a student’s academic progress.
+These standards will be applied uniformly to all students when determining academic standing and eligibility for federally administered funds regardless of whether the student previously received these funds.

 To Maintain SAP a student must:

-- Complete at least 67% of all attempted credit hours each quarter.
+- Complete at least 67% of all attempted credit hours each term.

-- Grades such as I (incomplete), F (Fail), and W (withdrawal) will be considered in attempted credits.
+- a.
+Grades such as I (incomplete), F (fail), and W (withdrawal) and repeated courses will be considered in attempted credits.

 - Complete a degree or certificate program in no more than 150% of the normal length of the program.

-- Students enrolled in extensions within the MA, STM, and PhD phases of exam and thesis/dissertation will not be eligible for financial aid.
+- Students enrolled in extensions for either Exam or Thesis/Dissertation (MA, STM and PhD) will not be eligible for financial aid.

 Appeal Procedures for Students Terminated from Title IV Eligibility

-A student may appeal his or her termination of aid eligibility if he or she believes that extenuating circumstances existed which prevented normal academic success or successful completion of the terms of satisfactory academic warning period.
+A student may appeal his or her termination of aid eligibility if he or she believes that extenuating circumstances existed which prevented normal academic success.
 To appeal, the student must submit an explanation of the extenuating circumstances and include any documentation which would support their appeal.
 Examples of extenuating circumstances include personal or family critical illness, natural disaster effecting the student or family’s home, assault, etc.

 The appeal should be submitted to the Director of Financial Aid.
 The Financial Aid Committee will then review the appeal.